 Disqualification Procedure

-If in the opinion of the Chief Referee or Referees, any athlete, or athlete’s approved representative/Support Staff, or escort safety craft, takes advantage by committing any violation of the Rules or by making intentional contact with any athlete, the following proceeding shall apply:
+If in the opinion of the Chief Referee or Referees, any Athlete, or Athlete approved representative/Support Staff, or escort safety craft, takes advantage by committing any violation of the Rules or by making intentional contact with any Athlete, the following proceeding shall apply:

-1st Infringement: A yellow flag and a card bearing the athlete’s number shall be raised to indicate and to inform the athlete or the Support Staff that he is in violation of the Rules.
+1st Infringement: A yellow flag and a card bearing the Athlete’s number shall be raised to indicate and to inform the Athlete or the Support Staff that they are in violation of the Rules.

-2nd Infringement: A red flag and a card bearing the athlete’s number shall be raised by the Referee (Rule 1.2.2.7) to indicate and to inform the athlete or the Support Staff that he is for the second time in violation of the Rules.
-The athlete shall be disqualified.
-He must leave the water immediately and be placed in an escort craft, and take no further part in the race.
+2nd Infringement: A red flag and a card bearing the Athlete’s number shall be raised by the Referee (Rule 1.2.2.7) to indicate and to inform the Athlete or the Support Staff that they are for the second time in violation of the Rules.
+The Athlete shall be disqualified.

-If in the opinion of a Referee, an action of an athlete or an escort safety craft, or an athlete’s approved representative/Support Staff is deemed to be ‘unsporting’ the Referee shall disqualify the athlete concerned immediately.
+If in the opinion of a Referee, an action of an Athlete or an escort safety craft, or Athlete’s approved representative/Support Staff is deemed to be ‘unsporting’ the Referee shall disqualify the Athlete concerned immediately.
+He must leave the water immediately and be placed in an escort craft and take no further part in the race.